alexanian/socratic-form-microscopy/_posts/2018-06-17-a-cross-of-gold-the-best-speech-youve-never-heard.md

 ---
 id: 783
-title: 'A Cross of Gold: The Best Speech You&#8217;ve Never Heard'
+title: "A Cross of Gold: The Best Speech You&#8217;ve Never Heard"
 date: 2018-06-17T21:37:53-04:00
 author: Zach
 layout: post